pdolezal/net.yetamine.sova.servlet/README.md

 # net.yetamine.sova.servlet #

 This repository provides an extension of [net.yetamine.sova](http://github.com/pdolezal/net.yetamine.sova) library for Java Servlet API.
-Define attributes of your requests and context parameters in a typesafe way!
+Define attributes of your requests and context parameters in a type-safe way!

 ## Examples ##